katemihalikova/tomix-rails/tomix.md

 C103-60 | 1111◩ (2×) | 1795◩ (2×)
 C103-30 | 1111◩ (2×) | 1795◩ (2×)

+# Common double-track rails

+None.
+WP tracks can be connected together to form double-track (or even more-track) pieces.
+See ⬙ for viaduct rails that can also be used as ground double-track pieces with integrated walls.

 # Bridges and viaducts

 ## Iron bridges